Stand with Ukraine flag

 Where:

-• -it - attach a terminal session with current ThingsBoard remote integration process output;
+• -it: Attaches a terminal session with current ThingsBoard remote integration process output.

-• --name tb-pe-http-integration - friendly local name of this machine;
+• –name my-tb-pe-http-integration: The friendly local name of this machine.

-After executing this command you can open logs which are located here ~/.tb-pe-http-integration-logs.
-You should see some INFO log messages with your latest Integration configuration that arrived from the server.
+After executing this command, you can open the logs located here: ~/.tb-pe-http-integration-logs.
+You should be able to see INFO log messages containing your latest integration configuration that arrived from the server.

 1